andylamp/mfetch_upstreams/README.md

  ## Fresh clones

- When you first run the script you need to configure the `$my_user` and `repo_host_link`; due to github preference I assume the link structure will be of the following format:
+ When you first run the script you need to configure the `$my_user` and `$repo_host_link` -- please note that due to github preference I assume the link structure will be of the following format:

  ```
  repo_host_link/my_user/repo_name